pcrandall/traveldist/README.md

 # Get collector shoe distances from the navette web interfaces in the matrix and update the travel distances workbook.

-** Latest config file must be in the same directory as the executable **
+**Latest Travel distance workbook must be in the same directory as the executable**

 ## Config format